BrianPugh/game-and-watch-patch/README.md

 make -j8 INTFLASH_BANK=2 flash
 ```

+# Graphical mods

+## SMB1 Rom Hacks
+The clock uses the SMB1 ROM for game logic and most graphics.
+Changing the SMB1 ROM with a ROM Hack that changes these graphics will also influence the clock.

+Run `make` to dump the SMB1 ROM to `build/smb1.nes`.
+Most ROM hacks are provided as an IPS patch file and need to be applied to the ROM via a [ROM patcher](https://www.marcrobledo.com/RomPatcher.js/).

+Pass in the path to your patched SMB1 ROM file using the `--smb1` argument.

+## Other Clock Graphics Mods
+Run `make` to dump the clock tileset to `build/tileset.png`.
+You can copy and edit this file using any image editng tool.
+To use your modified tileset, pass in the path via the `--clock-tileset` argument.

 # Advanced usage
 Other potentially useful make targets are listed below.
 Note that external flash only needs to be flashed if the patched external binary is greater than zero bytes.